What is a railway tunnel?

 Why were tunnels needed?

-In addition to the two major tunnels, there are eleven shorter, tunnels on the Settle-Carlisle Railway and these were constructed to help keep the line reasonably straight (an important consideration for any high-speed railway).
+In addition to the two major tunnels, there are eleven shorter tunnels on the Settle-Carlisle Railway.
+These were constructed to help keep the line reasonably straight (an important consideration for any high-speed railway), to reduce the amount of land needed for the railway, to avoid the problems associated with very deep cuttings, and to placate influential landowners concerned about access issues, noise and other negative aspects of the new railway.

 How were tunnels built?